larissasantesso/IA025A_FinalProject_ImageCaptioning/README.md

 # Image Captioning

 In this project, a combination of Transformers was used to perform the Image Captioning task.
+A qualitative evaluation on a never seen dataset was done in order to check if the model can generalize well.
+In  this case, it was evaluated in the area of vehicle navigation with the dataset Cityscapes.
 The details are described below:

 - :gear: Architecture: encoder-decoder type
     - 	Encoder: ViT [Hugging Face link](https://huggingface.co/google/vit-base-patch16-224-in21k) (paper [An Image is Worth 16x16 Words](https://doi.org/10.48550/arXiv.2010.11929))
-    - 	Decoder: T5 decoder [Hugging Face link](https://huggingface.co/t5-base) (paper [Text-to-Text Transformer](https://arxiv.org/abs/1910.10683))
+    - 	Decoder: T5 decoder [Hugging Face link](https://huggingface.co/t5-base) (paper [Text-to-Text Transfer Transformer](https://arxiv.org/abs/1910.10683))

 - :framed_picture: Datasets:
     -   MS COCO Captions (for fine-tuning and quantitative evaluation)